Tax alert

 Qualifying corporations that purchase eligible M&P property from third parties are generally eligible for the OMMITC, provided they’re not “excluded property”.
 Specifically, the following M&P purchases are generally eligible:

-o using the property in Ontario primarily in the manufacturing or processing of goods for sale; or
+o Using the property in Ontario primarily in the manufacturing or processing of goods for sale, or

-o leasing the property in the ordinary course of carrying on business in Ontario to a lessee who can reasonably be expected to use it primarily for manufacturing or processing of goods for sale or lease.
+o Leasing the property in the ordinary course of carrying on business in Ontario to a lessee who can reasonably be expected to use it primarily for manufacturing or processing of goods for sale or lease.

 • M&P buildings (or building additions) under Class 1 for CCA purposes, that are located in Ontario, provided:

-o the building is available for use by the qualifying corporation on or after March 23, 2023; and
+o The building is available for use by the qualifying corporation on or after March 23, 2023, and

 It’s important to note that for a building (or building addition) to qualify, 90% or more of the space (by square footage) must be used for M&P purposes and the property cannot have been used (or acquired for use) by anyone prior to March 19, 2007.
 In addition, the corporation must file the election by the deadline (six months after the tax year-end) or it will not be accepted by the CRA, as previously noted in a technical interpretation.